Mrinin/Unity-Named-Timers/README.md

 AddNamelessTimer: Creates a new timer that has no name, meaning if ran multiple times, it will create a new timer each timer.

-TriggerChronometer: Set a timer that is called if the function that checks for it is not called
+TriggerChronometer: Set a timer that is called if the function that checks for it is called every Update tick.

-GetTimer: Get the remaining time of a timer by passing its name
+GetTimer: Get the remaining time of a timer by passing its name.

-ClearTimer: Remove that timer (does not call the callback)
+ClearTimer: Remove that timer. (does not call the callback)

-ClearAll: Clears all timers associated with this TimerHandler
+ClearAll: Clears all timers associated with this TimerHandler.

 Code Example: